8.2 KB · updated 2026-07-06 · md

 Two MCP tools land on top of the existing search/wiki ones:

-• list_sessions(since?, limit?) — Session envelopes (id, started_at, title, finding counts) for the active project.
+• list_sessions(since?, limit?) — Session envelopes (id, started_at, title, finding counts) for the resolved project.

 • find_session_findings(node_id, kinds?) — every Session-derived finding linked to node_id via discussed_in or references, optionally filtered to insight / decision / question / todo / hypothesis / takeaway.